imatag/actor-facebook-scraper/README.md

 ## Limitations

-* This actor does not scrape personal data from profiles.
+* Facebook Scraper does not scrape personal data from profiles.
 We do not consider scraping vast amounts of personal data ethical and discourage anyone from doing so.
+Please read our blog post about [creating ethical and compliant scrapers](https://blog.apify.com/is-web-scraping-legal/) if you would like to learn more.
-* No login support
+* No login support.
-* "About" can't be accessed publicly
+* The "About" page can't be accessed publicly.
-* Some pages with a new layout won't load posts and are not supported
+* Some pages with Facebook's new layout won't load posts and are not supported.
 * The "Likes" count is a best effort.
-The mobile page doesn't provide the count, and some languages don't provide any at all.
+The mobile page doesn't provide a count, and some languages don't provide any at all.
 So if a page has, e.g. over 1.9M likes, the number will most likely be 1,900,000 instead of an exact number.
-* No content, stats or comments for live stream posts
+* No content, stats, or comments for live stream posts.
-* New reviews don't contain a rating from 1 to 5, but are rather positive or negative
+* New reviews don't contain a rating from 1 to 5, but are rather positive or negative.
-* The cut-off date for posts happen on the original posted date, not the edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
+* The cut-off date for posts happens on the original posted date, not the edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM.
-* The order of items isn't necessarily the same as seen on the page, and is not sorted by date
+* The order of items isn't necessarily the same as seen on the page, and is not sorted by date.

 ## Versioning